tdep-developers/tdep-tutorials/06_Infrared/README.md

 Infrared spectra with TDEP
 ===

 This tutorial covers the basics to compute first-order Infrared spectra with TDEP.
-What we need to compute is the Infrared scattering cross section.
+We will cover the case of 3ph scattering in magnesium oxide similar to Ref. [[Fugallo2018]](#Suggested-reading), and connect it to the TDEP response formalism described in [[Benshalom2022]](#Suggested-reading).

 ## Preparation